 I would have needed to ship my kids off to Grandma’s house for them to slowly outstay their welcome.
 My husband would have used up all of his vacation time in order to assist in this speed declutter.
 And it definitely would have required renting a driveway dumpster and keeping the thrift store pick-up guy on speed dial.

-We dove all in as a family, and spent many initial evenings and weekends tackling our accumulation.
-We moved through our home, category by category, room by room, and kept that pace for a couple of months until the big areas were done.
+Instead, we went all in as a family, and spent our evenings and weekends tackling our excess stuff.
+We moved through our home, room by room, category by category, and kept that pace for months until the major areas were done.

 The Crawfords were on a mission!